GustikS/NeuraLifting/README.md

     1. To switch between the subplots of each figure, please uncomment the corresponding lines (also for the legend to show in the last plot please uncomment the corresponding line).

     `python ./plotting/figure5.py`

+You can find the Lifted Relational Neural Networks framework itself being developed at [Neuralogic](https://github.com/GustikS/NeuraLogic) repository.